jariarkko/arch-model-t/introreduxredux.md

 design.

 The rest of this memo is organized as follows. {{attacklandscape}}
-makes some observations about the situation, with respect to communications security and beyond.
-The section also provides a number of real-world examples.
+makes some observations about the threa situation.  {{principles}}

-{{principles}} discusses some high-level principles that relate to these changes, and could be used to tackle some of the emerging issues.
+discusses some high-level principles that could be used to address some of the emerging issues.